salesforce-casts/sfdc-cg/README.md

  - Create a VF page and assosiate it with a standard/custom object
  - Embed the VF page in the assosiated object's record page
+ - Try to create three buttons
+   1. One button pointing to a standard method ex save, cancel, edit
+   2. One button pointing to a method in an extension
+   3. One button with three implementations in 2/3/4 extensions.